wvchallenges/se-challenge-expenses/README.markdown

 ## Submission Thoughts

 I built an application using the MEAN stack, I've had experience with NodeJS/ExpressJS and AngularJS before, but not much with MongoDB.
 I'm happy I got to spend time with it.
 I spent some time diving into the Aggregration Pipeline MongoDB provides for querying databases and learning the difference between that choice and using MongoDB's MapReduce.
+I know MongoDB isn't a relational database, but there is potential for dynamic schema design, and that flexibility helps scale what information we can analyse and learn from while acquiring a new company.

 I also used PapaParse which is a fast in-browser csv parser (can use workers for multi-threading), the intention behind this was that sensitive confidential information could be processed locally on the client side.